DETAILED ACTION

 With respect to Claim 8, it is substantially similar to Claim 2, and is rejected in the same manner, the same art and reasoning applying.

 Claims 4 and 9-12 are rejected under 35 U.S.C.
 103(a) as being unpatentable over Ching (US Pub.
 2005/0165970) in view of Bains (US Pub.
-2007/0130374) and further in view of Pandey (US Pub.
+2007/0130374) in view of Zavesky (US Pub.
+2019/0190848) and further in view of Pandey (US Pub.
 2008/0275975).

-With respect to Claim 4, modified Ching teaches the chip module according to claim 1, and Ching also teaches wherein the first control module is further configured to: send a switching indication message to a peer chip module paired with the chip module, (paras.
+With respect to Claim 4, modified Ching teaches the chip module according to claim 1, and Ching also teaches wherein the processor is further to: send a switching indication message to a peer chip module paired with the chip module, (paras.
 51-52; reconfiguration of transceivers. paras.
 40, 47; Transceiver 115a includes both transmit and receive circuits.
 BAC logic sends control signals to a programmable register for the transceivers which determines the mode of operation for the transceiver.
 Fig. 1, para.
 40; control signals sent to both electronic components.
 Para.
 28; electronic component 110 may be a master device.)

 But modified Ching does not explicitly teach a completion indication message.